brenoslivio/Sound-Chaser-Store/README.md

     - **User not logged in navigating the page**: After clicking the cart, it is shown the login form.

-    - **User enter a invalid page for the application:** They are redirect to the home page.
+    - **User enter a invalid page for the application:** They are redirected to the home page.

     - **Customer navigation between pages**: No alert are emitted.